JuliaRobotics/ApproxManifoldProducts.jl/README.md

 - Plucker coordinates (SP(3)) for rigid transforms,
 - SE(3) for rigid transforms.

-> Original multivariate Euclidean methodology require code to consider "double loops" that iterate over sub-groups, and then within each sub-group as required.
+> Implementation of multivariate methodology requires code to consider "double loops" that iterate over sub-groups, and then within each sub-group as required.
+The supported list above can be implemented with "single loop" over all DOFs.

 Any suggestions or issues welcome.